April 20, 2015

 SERMO members must go through a three-stage, highly secure, and accurate verification process.
-While the data have not been weighted to reflect the demographic composition of US physicians, SERMO physicians index closely to the demographics of American physicians in general, as benchmarked by the AMA.
+While the data have not been weighted to reflect the demographic composition of US physicians, SERMO physicians index closely to the demographics of American physicians in general.
 Because the sample is based on those who initially self-select for participation rather than being targeted from a probability sample, no estimates of sampling error can be calculated when projecting to the universe of US Physicians.
 However, the margin of error when projecting the most recent poll (of 2,278 doctors) to active SERMO members is ±2percent.
 The margin of error when projecting the previous polls from January 2015 and November 2012 (of 594 and 593 doctors respectively) is ±4 percent.
 It is calculated at the standard 95 percent confidence level.
 Therefore we can be 95 percent confident that the sample result reflects the active SERMO member base within the margin of error.
 This calculator is based on a 50 percent result in a poll, which is where the margin of error is at its maximum.
 All sample surveys and polls may be subject to multiple sources of error, including, but not limited to sampling error, coverage error, and measurement error.

 SERMO is the United States' top ranked social network for fully verified, licensed physicians.
 SERMO is the place for doctors to talk about real world medicine.
 Founded in 2005, SERMO's mission is to unite physicians and provide them with a safe, private, and trusted platform for free and open discussions.
 SERMO is a virtual doctors’ ‘lounge’ where doctors candidly share their true feelings about their profession and lives.
 It’s also a place where doctors learn from one another by asking each other questions, advice, and second opinions about medicine.
 Over the course of a decade, doctors have built an important medical knowledge bank within SERMO by virtue of those questions and answers.
 With over 305,000 verified US physicians from 93 specialties, representing 40 percent of the American physician community and 38,000 UK physicians representing 16percent of the UK physician community, SERMO harnesses the collective wisdom of doctors, enabling medical crowdsourcing, knowledge sharing and thus the advancement of medicine.